1986MMartin/NewVPS/README.md

-# NewVPS
+# NewVPS - Repository for init a new Virtual Privat Server

-Repository for init a new Virtual Privat Server
+Folder for settings and installtion a new Virtual Privat Server.